caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 ```

 By remote (client) IP address.
 If `X-Forwarded-For` is passed in request headers, this will be used for remote IP address.
 Accepts exact IPs or CIDR ranges.

+There can be multiple `remote_ip` matchers per named matcher, merging them.
+The addresses will be OR'ed.

 #### Example: